-Children in Reception and Key Stage 1 follow the synthetic phonics approach, using the ‘Letters and Sounds’ programme.
+Children in Reception and Key Stage 1 follow the synthetic phonics approach, using the Twinkl Phonics programme.
 It’s an approach to teaching phonics in which individual letters or letter sounds are blended to form groups of letters or sounds, and those groups are then blended to form complete words – we’ve produced a guide to help you with some of the terms and concepts (see link at bottom of the page).

 We use a combination of reading schemes.
-These include Oxford Reading Tree, Project X, Ginn and Rigby Star.
-These give a variety of fiction and non–fiction books to develop children’s reading range.
+These include Pearson bug club, Oxford Reading Tree and Project X. These give a variety of fiction and non–fiction books to develop children’s reading range.
 Children learn to read at different rates.
-Once they finish the reading scheme, we encourage them to become ‘free readers’ and choose their own books.
+In Reception and Key Stage 1 children have reading books that match the phonics they are learning in school.

 Our daily phonics sessions are fun, involving lots of speaking, listening and games.
 The emphasis is on children’s active participation.
 They learn to use their phonic knowledge for reading and writing activities and in their independent play.